frankfurtmacmoses/frankfurtmacmoses.github.io/bio-informatics/final_project/FINAL_REPORT.md

 ### 3.2 Global Gene Expression Patterns

-Principal component analysis of log₂CPM-normalized expression revealed the dominant axes of variation in the dataset.
-PC1 and PC2 explained 13.59% and 9.18% of total variance, respectively, for a cumulative variance of 22.77%.
-The PCA scatter plot showed partial separation between low-grade and high-grade samples, with considerable overlap indicating molecular heterogeneity within tumor grades.
-The scree plot demonstrated that variance was distributed across multiple components rather than concentrated in the first few PCs, suggesting complex underlying biological processes.
+When we ran PCA on the log₂CPM-normalized expression data, we found that PC1 and PC2 captured 13.59% and 9.18% of the total variance, respectively—adding up to 22.77%.
+Looking at the PCA scatter plot, low-grade and high-grade samples showed some separation, though there was still considerable overlap.
+This suggests molecular heterogeneity exists even within each tumor grade.
+The scree plot showed that variance spread across multiple components rather than being concentrated in just the first few, which makes sense given the complexity of cancer biology.

 ![PCA Analysis](results/task1_pca_plot.png)
 **Figure 1:** PCA analysis of TCGA-BLCA samples.
 Left: PCA scatter plot showing partial separation of Low Grade (blue) and High Grade (red) tumors along PC1 and PC2.
 Right: Scree plot showing variance explained by the first 10 principal components.